The Power Of Free Weights And Dumbbells

 As a beginner, avoid focusing on the number of repetitions, instead spend time learning the right exercise technique.
 The correct form helps you target particular muscle groups with controlled movements, and also reduces the chance of injury.

-Pay attention to breathing properly
+Pay attention to breathing correctly.

 When lifting, breathe out through your mouth.
 Take a deep breath in as you lower the weight and return to the starting position.

 Breathing in when straining your muscles and out when releasing the strain is essential.
-It lets oxygen reach your muscles when they are working harder making your workout more efficient.
+It lets oxygen reach your muscles when they are working harder, making your workout more efficient.

 Even a small, lightweight pair of dumbbells or hand-held free weights gives you several health benefits.
-Importantly, you will not bulk you up but instead be toned, fit and more satisfied with your achievements.
+Importantly, you will not bulk you up but instead be toned, fit, and more satisfied with your achievements.

 However, as always, consult a fitness expert before starting any new workout, supplement your physical activity with the right diet and lifestyle, and watch out for any workout mistakes that can hurt your fitness goals.